-Theatre IV, Theatre Arts IV
+Theatre IV, Theatre Arts IVCourse Number: 2924Credit: 1, Full Year

-Prerequisite: Theatre Arts III; Audition and teacher
+Prerequisite(s): Theatre Arts III; Audition and teacher approval

-approval

 This course will focus on advanced and professional-level skills for theatre performance.
 Special emphasis will be given to character development, voice, diction, and body control.
 This course will begin the study of theatre history and acting styles.
 Directing will be studied.
 All aspects of production from a technical standpoint (set design, lights, sounds, etc.) will be explored.
 The Advanced Theatre Arts II-IV courses are offered during a common instructional period.
 This course requires extended rehearsals (evenings and weekends).